Search

 Julie Park is a scholar of eighteenth-century England working at the crossroads of literary studies, material and visual culture, and textual materiality.
 The author and editor of several books, collections, essays and articles, and recipient of many fellowship awards, her scholarship reveals the unexpected ways in which human subjects are inseparable from the material things, environments and devices of daily life in historical contexts.
 In researching such historical artifacts and spaces as automata, quill pens, notebooks and grottoes, she explores their ability to shape, channel and model the innermost experiences of the embodied self in everyday life.

 Her current book project, Writing’s Maker, draws on work in archives and special collections to examine the materiality of self-inscription formats (commonplace books, pocket diaries, extra-illustrated books and penmanship copy books) as intermedial channels of documenting, making, and marking the lives of writers in the long eighteenth century.
-An excerpt from the book on the graphic design of the 18th-century commonplace book as a form of life writing will be appearing in The Manuscript Book, a special issue of Eighteenth-Century Life.
+An excerpt from the book on the graphic design of the 18th-century commonplace book as a form of life writing has appeared this year in The Manuscript Book in the Long Eighteenth Century, a special issue of Eighteenth-Century Life.

 An active member of the Bibliographical Society of America, Professor Park serves on its publications committee as well as the advisory board for its journal, The Papers of the Bibliographical Society of America.